ConnorMac0/EasyA/README.txt

     CS 422 - SM - EasyA - Group #4 - Meeting Notes.pdf - Notes on meeting attendance and discussion
-    class_database.json - file that contains UO grade data regular_faculty_names.txt - includes only the regular faculty names from UO
+    class_database.json - file that contains UO grade data regular_faculty_names.txt - includes only the regular faculty names from UO newData.json - includes new data to be added to system by administrator

     #.py FILES
     scrape_data.py - Python script that scrapes data from the UO class data webpage and puts it in a .txt file that contains all the class data in JSON format.